 Alessandra was previously Associate Principal Second Violin of the Fort Worth Symphony Orchestra from 2006-2010.
 She has held former posts in the Houston Grand Opera and Ballet Orchestras, and the Radio City Music Hall Orchestra.
 She has formerly taught at the University of Texas at Arlington, the Calhoun School, Third Street Music School Settlement and Belvoir Terrace Performing Arts Camp.
 She currently teaches out of her home violin studio in Broomfield, Colorado.

 Alessandra joined the Colorado Symphony in 2015 as Fixed 3rd Chair Second Violin.
-During the summers, she can be found playing at the gorgeous and inspiring, Grand Teton Music Festival.
 She and her husband have two sons and are grateful to call Colorado home.